-The Pharmacy Program requires students to complete co-curricular requirements as a means to document their progression and achievement of desired competencies or outcomes.
+The Pharmacy Program requires students to complete co-curricular requirements as a means to document their progression and achievement of desired competencies or outcomes, especially those related to professional identity formation (PIF).
 This approach allows students to reflect on their own professional development and experiences.
 By providing an opportunity for students to reflect on key issues throughout the curriculum, students are able to provide evidence of personal and professional growth based on these experiences.
 The co-curriculum is part of a student's professional development since components are individualized to present evidence of progression and mastery of the curricular outcomes.